doriantaylor/rb-intertwingler/README.md

   identifier](#canonical-identifiers) that doesn't budge,
 * It _overlays_ human-friendly address components (slugs) on top,
 * It _remembers_ prior values for these address components if you change them,
-* It uses a custom _resolver_ to do everything in its power to match a requested URL to _exactly one_ resource,
+* It uses a custom [_resolver_](#resolver) to do everything in its power to match a requested URL to _exactly one_ resource,
+* It _controls_ what URLs are exposed to the outside world, through an aggressive redirection policy
 * It also has a mechanism for the principled handling _parametrized_ and _derived resources_, maintaining a registry of parameter names, syntaxes, semantics, and other metadata.